It is the late period for deer hunting now and things can sure get tougher.

 SNOW COVER.
 Snow cover brings many advantages to the late season deer hunter.
 The most obvious advantage of snow cover is that anything moving in it must leave tracks or droppings.
 Deer sign is much easier to see, follow, and interpret when made in the snow.
 Deer are also more readily seen on the hunt.
 Keep in mind the timing of the snow tells you how recently the deer came through an area.
 Strategically placed game cameras can be of further value to pattern deer in the snow.

 LATE AFTERNOONS.
 The early morning hours around sunrise can be downright frigid.
-White-tailed deer realize that they can conserve body heat by waiting to move to feeding areas until the afternoon.
+White-tailed deer realize they can conserve body heat by waiting to move to feeding areas until the afternoon.
 Hunt those late afternoon hours until the end of legal shooting time (30 minutes after sunset).

 WARM DAYS.
 On warm days, deer simply do not move much as much as normal.
 In fact, when temperatures climb well above average in the late season and dryness prevails, a variety of food sources may be consumed by deer.
 Don’t overlook some of those ‘green’ food sources on the stalk or stem to hunt over such as winter wheat.
 Grassy cover with some ‘green’ undergrowth should not be overlooked.
 In addition, finding a water source that does not freeze and is near a bedding area may prove to be productive.
 During late afternoon sessions, be prepared for deer to emerge from cover onto crop fields in the last 10 minutes or so of legal shooting time.